A broken or decayed tooth can undermine your quality of life, causing pain, difficulty chewing, and speech problems.

-Dental crowns are a long-standing, proven method for restoring damaged teeth and correcting cosmetic imperfections.
-At our practice, Dr. Mark Tall expertly places porcelain crowns for patients in the Idaho Falls area.
-With our CEREC® milling machine, we can custom craft your new crown in our office, so you do not have to come back for a second appointment to complete your treatment.
-Contact us today to schedule an appointment and learn more.
+Dental crowns are a long-standing, proven solution for restoring damaged teeth and correcting cosmetic imperfections all at once.
+At our dental practice, Dr. Tall uses the latest materials and technology to create natural-looking crowns in just one visit.
+With our CEREC milling machine, we can custom craft your new crown in our office, so you may not have to come back for a second appointment to complete your treatment or wear a temporary restoration.

 Why Choose Crowns?